Laurentian Society: Ordinary activities

 The existence of this society is praised in the first number of issues of Trinity News, by saying that "[i]ts rooms in 5 Trinity College are a fine example of what can be done by a group of enthusiastic students and supporters.
 The rooms themselves have been furnished by contributions and are indeed modern and most comfortable."
-The Laurentian Society was the object of many news items in Trinity News, such as its account of some meetings of the Laurentian and some of its charitable works.
+The Laurentian Society's meetings and its charitable works were sometimes covered by Trinity News.

-The society was involved in many activities, for instance, holding talks on different issues.
-For instance, on Friday 15 February 1963, the Society celebrated its tenth anniversary with a public meeting at the GMB where some speakers referred to several socio-political and religious issues.
+The society held talks on different issues.
+For instance, on Friday 15 February 1963, the society celebrated its tenth anniversary with a public meeting at the GMB where some speakers referred to several socio-political and religious issues.
 It was also one of the societies involved in organising the Human Need Week, formerly Famine Relief Week, in 1970; and it organised a concert for the patients of the St. John of God Hospital, a mental home in Stillorgan.
-Finola Kennedy asserts that Frank Duff, the founder of the Legion of Mary, was a guest of the Society.
+Finola Kennedy asserts that Frank Duff, the founder of the Legion of Mary, was a guest of the society.

-Some of the Societies ordinary events were even covered by one of the most important Irish newspapers, The Irish Times.
-Examples of these meetings were one in which Mr. J. Lynch, Minister for Education, and Mr. Declan Costello, T.D. (member of Parliament) spoke about European integration; one in which the Chief Justice Mr. Cearbhall O'Dalaigh spoke about Ireland's role as a small nation; and one in which the project of a University for Limerick was discussed, attended by Mr. G. O'Malley, chairman of Limerick Students University Project Committee, who had a controversy with Mr. Michael Adams, representative of the Union of Students in Ireland;
+Some of the society's ordinary events were covered by the Irish Times newspaper.
+Examples of these meetings were one in which Mr. J. Lynch, Minister for Education, and Mr. Declan Costello, T.D. (member of Parliament) spoke about European integration; one in which the Chief Justice Mr. Cearbhall O'Dalaigh spoke about Ireland's role as a small nation; and one in which the project of a university for Limerick was discussed, attended by Mr. G. O'Malley, chairman of Limerick Students University Project Committee, who had a controversy with Mr. Michael Adams, representative of the Union of Students in Ireland.

 Notable campaigns and activities

-The relevance of the Laurentian Society was not only University-based, but it had also relevance in the Irish society as a whole.
-Probably the best example was its influence in the issue of "the Ban," but there were also other wide ranging matters.
-The Laurentian Society was also an important protagonist in the university reaction to the White Paper on the Irish Language of 1965, since "the public image to the rest of Trinity of the Irish-speaking student is synonymous with that of the Laurentian Society (the Catholic society) and the Gaelic football and hurling societies.
-Membership of these overlap, and it is said that the college Gaelic teams are chosen in the Laurentian rooms and consist of Irish-speaking members of Cumann Gaelach."
+The Laurentian Society was involved in several issues, including in relation to "the Ban".
+The Laurentian Society was also involved in the university reaction to the White Paper on the Irish Language of 1965, since "the public image to the rest of Trinity of the Irish-speaking student is synonymous with that of the Laurentian Society (the Catholic society) and the Gaelic football and hurling societies.
+Membership of these overlap, and it was said that the college Gaelic teams were chosen in the Laurentian rooms and consisted of Irish-speaking members of Cumann Gaelach.
 Reaction, therefore, to the Government White Paper on the Irish Language was centred on these three societies.
-Finally, in 1970 the Laurentian Society, together with other two societies, organised "Trinity Famine Relief Week."
-It was only when these three organisations started organising this week that it changed its name to "Human Needs Week."
+In 1970, the Laurentian Society, together with other two societies, organised "Trinity Famine Relief Week."
+It was only when these three organisations started organising this week that it changed its name to "Human Needs Week".